philcryer/quotes/company-quotes.md

 * Works on my machine™
 * It just works™
 * Have you cleared your cache?™
 * As with any large change/shift like this, rumors and speculation will be rampant today and over the next few days.
-Please do not contribute to this by passing on information that you’ve heard™
+Please do not contribute to this by passing on information that you've heard™

 ## You think you hate it now...
 _a new section in our canon - selling products you know and love_